RDFLib/pyLDAPI/README.md

 	* note: the user and group of WSGIDaemonProcess configuration specified in apache.conf should be an Unix/Linux user, who should have execute privileges on the WSGIscript.
 * access service
     * navigate http://localhost/minimal to access services

-## Installation on develop machine
+## Installation and running on develop machine
 * installation on windows
     * install python3
     * install pip using python3